syntax-workshops/LedControl.Nodemcu/README.md

 Control a RGB LED strip over the network using an esp8266 and UDP!

+## Technical

+This program lets you control the colors on a ws2812b LED strip in an extremely simple way.
+It runs a UDP server listening on port 80 (configurable in `config.lua`).
+A UDP packet sent to it must contain red, green and blue values ranging from 0 to 255, repeated in sequence for every LED you want to color.
+For example: if your strip has 50 LED's, you want to send 50 * 3 = 150 bytes
+to color all of them.

 ## Installation

 Grab Nodemcu firmware release 0.9.6-dev or later [from GitHub](https://github.com/nodemcu/nodemcu-firmware/releases).
 Flash it to your microcontroller using [esptool](https://github.com/themadinventor/esptool) or a similar program: